WXUXIN/English-Dictionary/README.md

 The following were some of the design difficulty:

 1.)
-I had a difficult time centering all of the elements in all of the pages, especially on the search.html page where I had to reposition the save word div multiple times till I got the position i wanted
+I had a difficult time centering all of the elements in all of the pages, especially on the search.html page where I had to reposition the save word div multiple times till I got the position I wanted.

 2.)
 The background of the pages also took me a long while to find as it was difficult to find a background that I liked and also suitable for a website.

 3.)
-Lastly it was difficult to actually design the logout button as i wanted it to be at the right side of the page and it took me a long while to actually find out how to do it
+Lastly it was difficult to actually design the logout button as i wanted it to be at the right side of the page and it took me a long while to actually find out how to do it.